chercherai/the-braid-codex/review_haiku45_lior.md

-# The Braid Codex: A Friendly Review by Lior
+# The Braid Codex: A Review by Lior

 **★★★★★ (5/5)**